GUIDE 2026

 How to Test Documentation Usability

-Documentation is part of your product, whether your product is hardware or software.
+Documentation is part of your product, whether it’s hardware or software.
 The success of your product depends on the user experience.
-The user experience depends in part on the usability of the documentation.
+The user experience depends in part on the documentation’s usability.

-It is possible to wait until publishing to see if your documentation solves your users’ problems.
-However, a much more practical and proactive approach is to test the documentation’s usability prior to publishing.
+You can wait until publishing to see whether your documentation solves your users’ problems.
+However, a much more practical and proactive approach is to test the documentation’s usability before publishing.

 Testing documentation usability allows you to know beforehand the extent to which the documentation will help product users achieve their goals.
 Based on the results of usability testing, you can make appropriate changes to improve documentation usability.

-If you’re interested in learning more via video, then watch the video below.
+If you’re interested in learning more, watch the video below.
 Otherwise, skip ahead.

 Understanding the Basics